sc-frederick/Twitter-Multi-Aspect-Sentiment-Analysis_LSTMRoBERTa-optuna/README.md

 python src/scripts/lstm_roberta_main.py --mode test --sample_size 10000
 ```
 **GPU Support**
 The script will automatically use an available NVIDIA GPU (CUDA) if detected by PyTorch.
 Ensure your drivers and CUDA toolkit are correctly installed and configured in your environment.
-If you encounter CUDA-related errors during compilation steps (often from the transformers library), make sure the CUDA_HOME environment variable is set correctly before running the script.To force CPU usage (for debugging or if GPU setup is problematic)
+If you encounter CUDA-related errors during compilation steps (often from the transformers library), make sure the CUDA_HOME environment variable is set correctly before running the script.
+To force CPU usage (for debugging or if GPU setup is problematic):
 ```
 :export CUDA_VISIBLE_DEVICES=""
 python src/scripts/lstm_roberta_main.py --mode train